We use cookies

 How tasks execute on workers

-Tasks don’t run on their own - they are assigned to and executed by workers.
-A worker is a long-running process in your infrastructure that registers one or more tasks with Hatchet.
-When a task is triggered, Hatchet places it in a queue and assigns it to an available worker that has registered that task.
+Tasks don’t run on their own.
+Workers execute them.
+A worker is a long-running process that registers one or more tasks with Hatchet.
+When you trigger a task, Hatchet places it in a queue and assigns it to an available worker that has registered that task.
+When a task completes, the Hatchet SDK running on the worker sends the result back to Hatchet, which marks the task as a success or failure, displays the results, and so on.